-He said: “We value the close and productive relationship with Somaliland, but in line with the rest of the international community we do not recognise it as an independent state.
+He said: “We value the close and productive relationship with Somaliland, but in line with the rest of the international community we do not recognize it as an independent state.

 “We firmly believe that it is for Somaliland and the Federal Government of Somalia to decide their future.
-It is for neighbours in the region to take the lead in recognising any new arrangements.”
+It is for neighbors in the region to take the lead in recognizing any new arrangements.”

 Watch the full debate below

 - The UNIQUE Case For The International Recognition Of Somaliland

 - The World Can Learn From How Somaliland Overcame Militias

 - Somaliland: The Little Country That Could By David Shinn